PsychicCat/mysterysnail/README.md

 By default, Dokku will make the app accessible on port 80.
 To change this to a specific port for I2P routing, use:

     dokku config:set mysterysnail DOKKU_NGINX_PORT=XXXX

-### Deploy the Application
+### Edit Terms of Service:

     # from your local machine, clone the repository
     git clone https://github.com/PsychicCat/mysterysnail.git

+* Navigate to the file at `/views/terms.jade` and replace the placeholder text.
+* Commit your changes to the local repository with `git add .` then `git commit -m "terms"`.

+### Deploy the Application

-    # add the dokku host as a remote - replace the XXX with the server IP
+    # from your local machine, add the dokku host as a remote - replace the XXX with the server IP
     git remote add dokku dokku@XXX.XX.XX.XX:mysterysnail

     # finally, deploy the app!